 Homepage

 Greater Farallones Association conserves the wildlife and habitats of Greater Farallones and Cordell Bank National Marine Sanctuaries through scientific research, environmental education, and community-based conservation.
-Through high-impact programs rooted in science, we engage over 14,000 adults and youth a year in ocean conservation, collect critical data and research on globally-significant wildlife in the Sanctuaries, restore vital habitats, and help communities adapt to the impacts of climate change through nature-based solutions.
+Through high-impact programs rooted in science, we engage over 14,000 adults and youth a year in ocean conservation, collect critical data and research on globally significant wildlife in the Sanctuaries, restore vital habitats, and help communities adapt to the impacts of climate change through nature-based solutions.

-The upwelling of a unique and powerful current within Greater Farallones National Marine Sanctuary is responsible for creating one of the most spectacular and biodiverse marine ecosystems on the planet.
-It is home to one of the largest feeding grounds for white sharks, 29 species of whales and dolphins, over 390 species of fish, and over 330 species of invertebrates – deep-sea corals, sponges, shrimp, crabs, octopuses, and much more.
+Just beyond the Golden Gate lies Greater Farallones National Marine Sanctuary and Cordell Bank National Marine Sanctuary.
+These Sanctuaries encompass more than 4,000 square miles of federally protected open ocean and coastal waters off the North-Central California coast and one of the most productive and biodiverse ocean ecosystems on the planet.
+These waters are home to one of the largest feeding grounds for white sharks, 29 species of whales and dolphins, over 390 species of fish, and over 330 species of invertebrates including deep-sea corals, sponges, shrimp, crabs, octopuses, and more!

 4 Pacific White-Sided dolphins leaping out of the ocean